 A few thoughts

-The first and most important rule of publishing is always: DO YOUR RESEARCH.
+The first and most crucial publishing rule is always: DO YOUR RESEARCH.
 There are countless scams out there.
 Since the advent of the printing press, people have been scammed by phony publishers.
 It’s terrible but very real.
-Scam publishers will take all of your money, promise you the world, and leave you with nothing.
-If you think you’ve found something too good to be true, it probably is.
+Scam publishers will take your money, promise you the world, and leave you with nothing.
+It is if you’ve found something too good to be true.
 Every Writer is happy to help.
 You can contact us with your questions at eds [at]everywritersresource.com.
-You can also check out Book publishers listing.
+You can also check out the Book publisher’s listing.
 Some of them have reviews.
-Please leave us a comment below, we are always happy to hear from you, and as always, we wish you the very best in publishing your work.
+Please comment below; we are always happy to hear from you and wish you the best in publishing your work.
 For more information on publishing, please check out our Traditional VS Self-publishing guide.